Women's Basketball Invitational

-The Women's Basketball Invitational (WBI) is a women's college basketball tournament created in 2009 by Sport Tours.
+The Women's Basketball Invitational (WBI) was a women's college basketball tournament created in 2009 by Sport Tours.
 The inaugural tournament occurred at the conclusion of the 2009–10 NCAA Division I women's basketball season.
 Selections for the WBI are announced on Selection Monday.
 Prior to the 2020 COVID-19 pandemic the field for the WBI consisted of a 16-team, single elimination divided into two regions with 8 seeded teams in each.
-The current format consists of 8 teams, all of which are guraranteed 3 games.
-Teams are picked based on NET, record, conference standings, end of year performance, and quality wins and losses, after the NCAA, WBIT, and WNIT fields are filled.
+The most recent format consisted of 8 teams, all of which are guraranteed 3 games.
+Teams were picked based on NET, record, conference standings, end of year performance, and quality wins and losses, after the NCAA, WBIT, and WNIT fields are filled.

 Teams in the WBI traditionally competed on the home court of the higher seed; recent tournaments have been held at a single site.
-Teams not making the NCAA Division I women's basketball tournament or Women's Basketball Invitation Tournament (WBIT) are eligible for the WBI.
+Teams not making the NCAA Division I women's basketball tournament or Women's Basketball Invitation Tournament (WBIT) were eligible for the WBI.

-Although the WBI shares a similar name with the College Basketball Invitational (CBI) and fills a similar role (a postseason tournament outside the auspices of the NCAA and NIT/WBIT tournaments), the two competitions are operated by separate organizations and are unrelated except for the coincidental name.
+Although the WBI shared a similar name with the College Basketball Invitational (CBI) and filled a similar role (a postseason tournament outside the auspices of the NCAA and NIT/WBIT tournaments), the two competitions were operated by separate organizations and are unrelated except for the coincidental name.
 In 2024, the CBI and WBI were scheduled to be co-located at the same venue, Ocean Center in Daytona Beach, Florida, but the WBI was paused.
-The tournament will resume in an unknown year.
+The WBI stated that they "hoped to return in 2025," but since then, the website and social media accounts of the WBI have not been updated.